About Senator Toni G. Atkins

 In 2016, Atkins was elected to represent the 39th District in the state Senate and was appointed to the prestigious Rules Committee, in addition to the committees on Transportation and Housing, Health, Labor and Industrial Relations, and Natural Resources and Water.
 Among the bills she got passed and signed was SB 2, which created a permanent source of funding for affordable housing, a signature piece of legislation she had worked on for seven years.

 In January 2018, after just one year in the Senate, she was elected by her colleagues to be the next Senate President pro Tempore.
 In March 2018, she was sworn in, becoming the first woman and the first openly LGBTQ person to lead the Legislature’s upper house.

 Throughout her career, Atkins has been a champion for affordable housing, the natural environment, healthcare, veterans, women, and the LGBTQ community.
-She lives in the South Park community of San Diego with her spouse, Jennifer, and their dogs, Haley and Joey.
+She lives in the South Park community of San Diego with her spouse, Jennifer, and their dog, Joey.